ITA-SasMob/Converting-Firebase-Data-in-to-.CSV-format/README.md

 - User can control at Individual Table level and Field level information they wanted to download using the dynamic configuration option.

 ## Technology Stack:
-This open source project was developed using AngularJS with HTML, CSS and JS.
+This open source project was developed using Angular with HTML, CSS and JS.

 ## Platform Setup:
 * Verify current version of your Angular, application required angular 4 and above